Ohio Tax-Free Holiday 2025 Will Run Two-Weeks Soon: Don't Miss Out

 Here’s what else you need to know about the upcoming sales tax holiday in Ohio.

-We’re barely done with graduation and prom season, but it’s never too early to start planning for the upcoming school year, especially if your child is heading off to college.
+We’re barely done with graduation and prom season, but it’s never too early to start planning for the upcoming school year, especially if your child is heading to college.

 As noted, some tax-exempt items you can purchase in Ohio this August include, but are not limited to:

-- Electronics: This includes computers, tablets, televisions, and other gadgets
+- Electronics: Computers, tablets, televisions, other gadgets

-- Clothing: Any apparel, footwear
+- Clothing: Apparel, footwear

-That’s a pretty sweet deal, given that the cost of clothing, toys, and other essentials has been rising.
+That’s a pretty sweet deal, given that the cost of clothing, toys and other essentials has been rising.
 Last year, the National Retail Federation reported that back-to-school spending amounted to an average of $874 per household.

-That being said, some items such as motor vehicles, tobacco products, alcoholic beverages, marijuana, and vapor products will still be taxed.
+That being said, some items such as motor vehicles, tobacco products, alcoholic beverages, marijuana and vapor products will still be taxed.

 inCosts of popular items at the grocery aisle are expected to see price hikes due to Trump's tariff policy.